21 best computer science books for beginners

 Beginning C++ Through Game Programming brings home the bread, even if you aren’t intent on developing the world’s next AAA game!
 That’s because it explains broad C++ concepts quite well and uses game programming as a way to learn C++.
 It’s a quite novel approach that we don’t often see in this industry.
 It covers the best practices of C++ particularly well, and best practices are very important in C++ especially because almost nothing is handled automatically by the language.

 I had the hardest time choosing a winner in this category.
 I ended up choosing PHP: A Step-by-Step Guide, mostly because of how malleable your experience is!
-If you just want to learn the basics so you can do something specific, you can do it in a matter of hours!
+This book is one of the best computer science books for beginners because if you just want to learn the basics of PHP you can do it in a matter of hours!
 Want to be an intermediate developer?
 Just put a few weeks of hard reading and dedicated practice with this book, and you’re set!
 Want to become an expert in PHP?
 No problem again!
 Just put in more time, more dedication, and complete the entire book.

 My favorite part about this book is that you define your own measures of success with it, depending on what you want to learn, not just what the author felt like spouting off!